bwssytems/ha-bridge/README.md

 ```
 For next gen Linux systems (this includes the Raspberry Pi), here is a systemctl unit file that you can install.
 Here is a link on how to do this: https://www.digitalocean.com/community/tutorials/how-to-use-systemctl-to-manage-systemd-services-and-units

-*NOTE ON RC.LOCAL*: Due to the way network subsystem is brought up on the pi, it uses the new systemctl to start services.
-The old style runlevel setup, which rc.local is part of does not get the benefit of knowing if the network has been fully realized.
-Starting ha-bridge from rc.local on next gen systems will cause unexpected results and issues with discovering registered devices.

 ```
 [Unit]
 Description=HA Bridge